svashish305/svashish305/README.md

 -->
 🔭 I’m currently working on beginner friendly open source projects and mentoring other developers.

-🌱 I’m currently learning AI and Web3 concepts by doing starter personal projects.
+🌱 I’m currently learning ML concepts by doing starter personal projects.

 👯 I’m looking to collaborate on open source projects and any latest frameworks.